mapbox/mapbox-unity-sdk/documentation/docs/02-known-issues.md

 - Buildings are split along tile borders (features duplicated across boundaries)
 - Building parts are not associated with specific buildings (other than spatially)
 - Some complex building data is not rendered correctly (cut out holes, floating pieces, etc.)
+- Building rooftops are not flat when placed on non-flat terrain

 ### Global Elevation Data